Robert Mueller May Not Be The Savior The Anti-Trump Internet Is Hoping For

 Perhaps I photoshopped this.
 Perhaps it's in one corner of my living room.
 I'm not saying. pic.twitter.com/EnvlQYwK8L— Blogs of War (@BlogsofWar) August 16, 2017

 The special counsel and his team of 16 lawyers are working under a fairly broad mandate from the Justice Department.
-Their task: to uncover any links and/or coordination between the Trump campaign and Russia, and to examine any other matters that may arise because of that investigation.
+Their task: to uncover any links and/or coordination between the Trump campaign and Russia, and to examine any other matters that might arise because of that investigation.

 "Bob Mueller understands and I understand the specific scope of the investigation and so, it's not a fishing expedition," Deputy Attorney General Rod Rosenstein told Fox News Sunday earlier this month.

-Three months into the job, however, it's not clear what if anything investigators may uncover about the president, who has repeatedly denied any improper contacts with people in Russia and has called the special counsel probe "a witch hunt."
+Three months into the job, however, it's not clear what, if anything, investigators may uncover about the president, who has repeatedly denied any improper contacts with people in Russia and has called the special counsel probe "a witch hunt."

 "They're investigating something that never happened," Trump told reporters last week.
 "There was no collusion between us and Russia.
 In fact, the opposite.
 Russia spent a lot of money on fighting me."